english-blog/english-blog.github.io/_posts/2013-06-08-i-am-dark-skinned-proud-healthy-dark-is-beautiful.md

 <img style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"
 src="{{site.url}}/img/Dark_Is_Beautiful-Nandita-Das.jpg"/>

 I was born into a Dravidian family in Southern India few years (?) back.
 By the term Dravidian, I refer to the ethnic group which lives in South India for thousands of years.
 This group includes Tamils, Telugus, Kannadigas, Malayalis, Tuluvas, Kurukhs, Kondavas, Kondhas and Gondis.
-They speak dravidian languages.
+They speak Dravidian languages.
 All of them were dark.
 No exceptions.
 That dark skin helped us to survive & stay healthy in the tropical climate.
 Back then, skin color was never considered as a component of beauty!.

 Then comes a series of invasions by white skinned people up to the latest British (lets not get into the controversial Indo-Aryan Invasion).
 The races gets mixed up and the people fall into a full spectrum of skin colors.
 There are many psychological/economical reasons to treat fairer skin superior to darker one.
 I can site couple of them.